 Teachers from each department will make recommendations and provide advice to students in their subject area based on student skills, interest and classroom performance.
 School counselors can provide insight and suggestions to students with regard to their overall course selections with consideration given to maintaining a balance between activities, commitments and future goals.

-The primary function of the College Center is to assist families as they make one of the most important decisions in their lives; the selection of a college or post-secondary opportunity.
+The primary function of the Career & College Center is to assist families as they make one of the most important decisions in their lives; the selection of a college or post-secondary opportunity.
 The decision to choose post-secondary opportunities is a complex one that requires significant personal research and thought.
-The College Center’s goal is to provide students and their parents the resources they need to make the post-secondary planning process a successful and productive endeavor.
+The Career & College Center’s goal is to provide students and their parents the resources they need to make the post-secondary planning process a successful and productive endeavor.

 COURSE PREPARATION FOR COLLEGE ADMISSIONS